itxSaaad/labs-ai-dc-324-3/README.md

 - **Task 15**: Classes - Class with constructor/initializer
 - **Task 16**: Classes - Class with methods

-## Lab 3: Introduction to Python - Buildiing Logic
+## Lab 3: Introduction to Python - Building Logic

 - **Task 1**: Find those numbers which are divisible by 7 and multiple of 5, between 1500 and 2700 (both included).
 - **Task 2**: Convert temperatures to and from Celsius, Fahrenheit.